Gaining the Advantage in the Fresh Supply Chain

 Within the warehouse, 3PLs engage engineers to determine and create the most efficient slotting patterns, placing high-velocity pick items as close to the door and as tight as possible to increase efficiency.
 Slotting needs in the food and beverage industry can change frequently as new products are introduced or when volumes shift.

 SKU changes can also have an impact on capacity within the four walls of a warehouse.
-"You could be running out of space," said Joe Carlier, senior vice president – sales at Penske Logistics.
+"You could be running out of space," said Moses.

 The proliferation of SKUs can increase the complexity as well as the risk of errors.
 In the food industry, some products have to be segregated, which means the ability monitor, track and trace products is crucial.
-"You have to be very sensitive to any type of cross contamination," Carlier said.
+"You have to be very sensitive to any type of cross contamination," Moses said.

 New SKUs can also create challenges on the transportation side.
-"As new SKUs come in you don't have any history that you can plan for in regards to the movement of those SKUs," Carlier said.
+"As new SKUs come in you don't have any history that you can plan for in regards to the movement of those SKUs," Moses said.